rmd5/elden-ring/README.md

 ![npm](https://img.shields.io/npm/dm/elden-ring)

 Get some general information on Elden Ring, and calculate the number of runes needed to level up.
+For a simple level calculator, check out this site: https://eldenring.rorydobson.com/

 ## Table of Contents